Climate scientists swap fieldwork for finance

 Charles Donovan, executive director of Imperial College London's Centre for Climate Finance and Investment, which is jointly run by climate science hub the Grantham Institute, said there had been an "unbelievable" rise in interest in its students from finance sector employers in the past 18 months.

-Banks such as HSBC and Standard Chartered are seeking prospective hires through climate-research partnerships, while some firms are offering scholarships, he added.
+Banks such as HSBC (HSBA.L) and Standard Chartered (STAN.L) are seeking prospective hires through climate-research partnerships, while some firms are offering scholarships, he added.

 CHASING HURRICANES